 The choice of material is a lifestyle decision for a patient.
-However, ceramic braces have a few disadvantages too.
-They are more expensive than metal braces, and as ceramic is brittle, they do not last as long.
+However, ceramic braces have a few disadvantages as well.
+They are more expensive than metal braces, and because ceramic is brittle, they do not last as long.

 How Long Do Self Ligating Braces Take?

 Time taken to improve teeth alignment efficiency by using braces is anywhere between one and three years .
 The exact time period depends on individual patient conditions.
 This involves factors like teeth crowding, spacing, and other bite-related issues.

 Since teeth are embedded in the jaw bone, the process of transformation and readjustment is slow.
 The force applied by the brace is kept gentle to reduce any form of pain or discomfort.
 Regular orthodontic visits are a must for making periodic adjustments.
 Your orthodontist can give you a proper estimate of the time required for the complete treatment.

 At present, there is not enough data to prove that self-ligating braces offer better stability and faster results than traditional braces .
 Considering these types of braces are priced higher, more evidence is required to support the idea that they work faster.

 Self-ligating braces require tightening, the same as traditional metal braces.
 Adjustments will assist the teeth in moving slowly into new positions.
 Unless the braces are periodically adjusted into a new position, the wire will lose tension, and the effectiveness of the treatment will be lost.

 However, the process of tightening is not the same as with elastic ties.
 Here, the spring-loaded doors are used to tighten the archwire.
 This process is much simpler, and hence the average time of each orthodontic session is less.

 Here is a look at the main pros and cons of self-ligating braces.

 - They are less visible than conventional orthodontic bracket systems.